Ordering-Free Inference from Locally Dependent Data: Randomized Subsampling Inference on the Mean

 \afterpage{\FloatBarrier}

-While one may report the randomized confidence function as a measure of uncertainty regarding the parameter of interest, this may still pose difficulty interpreting, as these concepts are not familiar to many researchers in econometrics.\footnote{The notion of the randomized confidence function in this paper coincides with what \citet*{Geyer/Meeden:05:SS} referred to as the membership function of fuzzy confidence intervals.
-The way randomized tests are motivated in this paper is different.
-Randomized tests here arise because the asymptotic pivotalness of the test (thus permitting ordering-free inference) prevents us from drawing an arbitrarily large number of random permutations.}

-Thus this paper proposes considering a nonrandomized confidence set of the following form.
-Take $\beta \in (0,\alpha)$ and define
+The randomized confidence function is not a familiar concept in econometrics.\footnote{The notion of the randomized confidence function in this paper coincides with what \citet*{Geyer/Meeden:05:SS} referred to as the membership function of fuzzy confidence intervals.
+The way randomized tests arise in this paper is different.
+They do here because the asymptotic pivotalness of the test (thus permitting ordering-free inference) prevents us from drawing an arbitrarily large number of random permutations.} Instead, one may use a nonrandomized confidence set of the following form.
+Take $\beta \in (0,\alpha)$ and define for $\tau \in \{M,U\}$

-Then it is not hard to see from Corollary \ref{rand conf interval} that
+Then it is not hard to see from Corollary \ref{cor: rand conf interval} that

 as $n \rightarrow \infty$.
 For example, we may take $\beta = 0.005$, which is used in simulation studies in this paper.
-Using a fixed value of $\beta$ yields a conservative inference result, and this can be remedied by choosing $\beta$ to decrease to zero satisfying appropriate rate conditions.
-However, in a spirit similar to \citet*{Romano/Shaikh/Wolf:14:Eca} (though in a different context), this paper proposes using asymptotics with a fixed value of $\beta$ for stable finite sample properties.
 (In simulation studies unreported in this paper, the choice of $\beta = 0$ was also used, and the results were not very different.)